jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Now, what does today's rulebook encourage?
-For us to be player gods of the young Internet Age, or to stay extras of the established Industrial Age?

 Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
-These are the new technologies that will help solve our problems.
-Happily, controlling problem-solving tools puts levers of power in Main Street's hands.
+These are the new technologies that will help solve our problems, and put levers of power in ours hands.

-But, do you now if your home insurance policy covers hail damage to newly installed solar panels?
+But there's a roadblock; do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

-Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
-Being a player god is risky.
-It's easier to stay an extra nd buy generic consumer goods.
-When life gets too expensive it's easier to get a second job, burrow more money, or find a distraction.
+Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
-Today we can make the Internet Age rulebook seemless.

-A modern rulebook will encourages the middle-class to put levers of power in our hands.
-With the right rules, being more resourceful efficient, and sustainable can be a reliable source of income.

-But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
+A modern rulebook that's easy to use, friendly, and reasonable will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
+And a modern rulebook is the best weapon against Darth Blockbuster.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies won't disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small business connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._